2018ik/2018ik.github.io/_wiki/spirit.markdown

 ## Background

-The Spirit (also known as the Spirit of God, Spirit of Christ, Spirit of Jesus, Spirit of Jesus Christ, Spirit of Jehovah, Holy Spirit, Life-giving Spirit, Sevenfold-intensified Spirit) is part of the Divine Trinity, along with the Father and Son.
+The Spirit (also known as the Holy Spirit, Spirit of God, Spirit of Christ, Spirit of Jesus, Spirit of Jesus Christ, Spirit of Jehovah, Holy Spirit, Life-giving Spirit, Sevenfold-intensified Spirit) is part of the Divine Trinity, along with the Father and Son.

 Every aspect of the  Spirit is for us to enjoy Christ.
+In fact, the Spirit of God dwells in man.

 ## Revelation of the Spirit